Chw000/HTK-Clustering/README.md

 This repository is the official implementation of [A Hybrid Clustering Method Based On K-means Algorithm].

+## Introduction

+We propose a novel hybrid algorithm that effectively combines K-means clustering and hierarchical and uses triangle inequality to accelerate the clustering speed.
+The HTK clustering algorithm can produce the same clustering results as the standard K-means clustering algorithm.
+The proposed algorithm is superior to the standard K-means clustering algorithm in terms of running time and memory usage, thus improving the clustering speed and time complexity of the algorithm.
+The proposed clustering methods are tested on sci-kit learn datasets, and they are more favorable than the random restart k-means algorithm.

 ## Datasets
 You can download datasets here: